Skip to main content

 Psycho (1960)

-Depressing as it is, this represents a common takeaway within the genre.
 See, horror films are not musicals.
 They’re not interested in giving shape to the dreams you wish you could dream.
-Neither are they westerns that want to fill your American spirit with pride for the muscle and grit that formed this great nation.
+Neither are they westerns that want your American spirit to reflect on the muscle and grit that formed this great nation.
 Horror wants you looking for the monsters after the credits roll.
-Horror tells you that your tv randomly turning itself on in the middle of the night isn’t just a benign happenstance, but rather the latent evil and chaos of the universe stirring just behind the curtain of social equilibrium, reminding you that it’s there and that with only the slightest shift it can break through the membrane to drag you screaming into hellish oblivion.
+Horror tells you that your tv randomly turning itself on in the middle of the night isn’t just a benign happenstance, but rather the latent evil and chaos of the universe stirring just behind the curtain of social equilibrium, reminding you that it’s there and that with only the slightest shift it can break through the membrane to drag you screaming into the hellish oblivion from which we are all spawned.

 The Ring (2002)